121Development/ai-gathr/project_roadmap.md

 - Keywords are todo, köp,
 - If match on keyword, then that will be the category
 - then we refactor to update the categories
+- do we need to normalise words in the
+- change dueDate to []?
+As to have start and end and recurring dates?

+## Flow
+- Check keywords -> Category
+    - if Category -> don't AI-check category
+- Check NER
+- IF no Category: AI-category checker

+## Category structure
+The best approach would be to have a category structure of similar structure as a base and then decide if the task at hand is either personal or work related s

 # Features